bretterer/home-assistant-rivian/README.md

  - Rivian Password
  - VIN

-Your vehicle must be in delivered status and in your posession for this integration to function.
-The client id and client secret must be obtained outside of this integration and there is currently no official or unofficial way to do this.
-You can search forums or the [Rivian Discord][rivian-discord]
+Your vehicle must be in delivered status and in your possession for this integration to function.

+# Disclaimer
+This [Home Assistant](https://www.home-assistant.io/) integration is not affiliated, associated, nor sponsored by Rivian Automotive, Inc.

+Any use of this integration is at the sole discretion and risk of the Rivian vehicle owner integrating it into their Home Assistant installation.
+This owner takes full responsibility to protect their local Home Assistant installation.

+This integration is provided out of love and passion towards the Rivian ownership community and with a focus on building insights and awareness into the state of one's own vehicle for use by the owner and the owner alone.

+No user or vehicle data is or ever will be shared outside of the Home Assistant integration itself which is a single user environment hosted and running within an owner's own private network and hardware systems.

 ## Installation